Drainage and waste disposal

 - Cesspools must have a minimum capacity of 18,000 litres (2 people) - plus 6,800 litres for each extra person.

-- Both must be sited at least 7m from the habitable part of any building (preferably down slope), within 30m of a suitable tanker access and be capable of being emptied without the need for the hose to pass through the building.
+- Both must be sited at least 7m from the habitable part of any building (preferably down slope).
+They must be within 30m of a suitable tanker access.
+They must be capable of being emptied without the need for the hose to pass through the building.

 - A notice must be provided within the building describing the system, emptying details and legal responsibilities.

-- The revised regulations now cover the outfall drainage from septic tanks - must be 15m from any building, 10m from any watercourse, away from soakaways, and so on, and not covered by drives, roads or paved areas.
-The outfall drainage system must be designed following a percolation test, and it is likely that consent from the Environment Agency will also be required.
+- The revised regulations now cover the outfall drainage from septic tanks.
+This must be 15m from any building.
+It must be 10m from any watercourse, away from soakaways, and so on.
+It must not be covered by drives, roads or paved areas.
+The outfall drainage system must be designed following a percolation test.
+It is likely that consent from the Environment Agency will also be required.
 See 'register a septic tank or treatment plant' on GOV.UK.

 Packaged treatment plants

-- Must be type tested in accordance with BS 7781 and, if it is electrically powered, it must be able to function adequately for 6 hours without power (or have a backup power supply).
+- Must be type tested in accordance with BS 7781.
+If it is electrically powered, it must be able to function adequately for 6 hours without power (or have a backup power supply).

 - The discharge must be at least 10m away from watercourses or buildings.